School in Cyprus

 Public schools in Cyprus

 Although expat children are able to attend public schools in Cyprus for free, many parents find the language barrier to be an obstacle.
 While younger children have the ability to adapt quickly, older students – and parents themselves – may struggle to adjust.
-That said, those who intend to stay for the long-term often prefer their children being immersed in Cypriot culture.
+That said, those who intend to stay for the long term often prefer their children being immersed in Cypriot culture, which is usually quickly achieved by attending a Cypriot public school.

-The Apolyterion, the Cyprus school-leaving certificate, does not always equate with certain levels of testing internationally, such as in the UK and the US, and students who wish to attend tertiary institutions in these countries may need to sit for additional exams.
+The Apolyterion, the Cyprus school-leaving certificate, does not always match up to levels of international testing, such as in the UK and the US, and students who wish to attend tertiary institutions in these countries may need to sit for additional exams.

 Private and international schools in Cyprus